SherG/sherrieg/content/blog/boomers-work/index.md

 toc: false
 ---

 When it comes to work, who's got the most energy?
 GenZ?
 Millennials?
-What do the data show?
+What does the data show?

 <em>Harvard Business Review</em> dings some stereotypes: